jammastergirish/embedding-suite/README.md

 [![PyPI](https://img.shields.io/pypi/v/embedding-suite)](https://pypi.org/project/embedding-suite/)

 A simple, unified interface for generating embeddings from various providers.
+(This is heavily modeled on Andrew Ng's [AI Suite](https://github.com/andrewyng/aisuite), which does the same thing for Large Language Models.)

 ## Installation